 The Loudoun Crime Commission is a private, non-profit, charitable 501(c)3 organization.
 It was established in 2005 as an opportunity for citizens, businesses, law enforcement, educators, students, elected officials, government representatives, and others, to collaborate and share their unique perspectives, experiences and insights promoting safe communities for our families throughout Loudoun County.

-The next luncheon is scheduled for Friday, March 13, 2026 in the recently remodeled reception hall of the Leesburg Moose Lodge, 43 Catoctin Circle SE, Leesburg VA.
+The next luncheon is scheduled for Friday, May 8, 2026 in the reception hall of the Leesburg Moose Lodge, 43 Catoctin Circle SE, Leesburg VA.
 Doors open at 12 noon, lunch at 12:30PM, program begins at 1PM.

 Luncheon Cost